ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 I did not expect to come across the terms *Truthy* and *Falsy* in my JavaScript journey but here we are 😅 It's nice that I already have a foundation but am learning the differences specific to JS, like using `&&` instead of `and` for the logical operator.
 I also like having a practical step-by-step example of how CSS Grid is used.
 It's similar to Flexbox but also very different and there were some subtle differences I hadn't noticed until now.

+---

+### Day 35: April 9, 2024

+**Today's Progress**:

+- Continued with **Introduction: JavaScript Syntax, Part I** Unit.
+Started Magic 8 Ball Project.
+- freeCodeCamp: Completed **Learn CSS Grid by Building a Magazine** course 🎉

+**Thoughts**:

+There are little things in JavaScript that I hope I end up continuing to do like refactoring `if...else` statements using ternary operators or using the switch keyword instead.
+It's only the basics but so far I'm enjoying JavaScript far more than I did when I tried to learn to code for the first time almost a decade ago.

+I'm also learning little CSS tricks like the `column-width` property.
+Where were you when I needed you? 🥲